scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography-part-6.md

 +++
-title = "Reflections on the Home Computer Golden Age (Part 2)" date = 2022-07-24T11:00:52-07:00 draft = true
+title = "Reflections on the Home Computer Golden Age - Part 6: That was then, this is now" date = 2022-07-24T11:00:52-07:00 draft = true